0xthirteen/PerfExec/bof/README.md

 [!]
 Payload may still have triggered
 ```

-The pre-existing `wmi_query` [BOF](https://github.com/trustedsec/CS-Situational-Awareness-BOF) can be leveraged to trigger collection using WMI
+The pre-existing `wmi_query` [BOF](https://github.com/trustedsec/CS-Situational-Awareness-BOF) can be leveraged to trigger collection using WMI.